4levy/Executor-Key-Bypass-Discord-Bot/README.md

 ## ⭐ Support Us

-If you find this project helpful, please give it a star on GitHub.
-Your support drives our motivation!
+If this project has helped you, consider giving it a star on GitHub!
+Your support keeps us motivated to improve and maintain the project.

 [![GitHub stars](https://img.shields.io/github/stars/4levy/Executor-Key-Bypass-Discord-Bot.svg?style=social&label=Star)](https://github.com/4levy/Executor-Key-Bypass-Discord-Bot)

 ## 🔄 Latest Update

-**Last Updated:** Saturday, 12 October 2024
+**Last Updated:** Sunday, October 20, 2024

+## 📞 Contact

+For any questions or concerns, feel free to join our [Discord server](https://discord.gg/TSdpyMMfrU) or open an issue on GitHub.

 ---